 The popularity of Skaha Bluffs on the long weekends in spring and fall has led to some access and safety concerns.
 In the past, vehicles parked on either side of the single lane paved park road have made accessing the parking lots difficult as well as being a potential problem for emergency vehicles.

 New “No Parking” areas will be signed – there will be no parking along the single lane park road.
-If needed overflow parking will be available at the bottom of Smythe Rd.
-There will also be a marked shortcut trail to the parking lot from the park road.
+If needed, overflow parking will be available at the bottom of Smythe Road.
 BC Parks staff will be enforcing the no parking areas.

 - CAUTION: There have been a number of recent vehicle break-ins at the parking lots at Skaha Bluffs.
 If possible, don’t leave valuable items in your vehicle.
 Ensure that any valuables left in your vehicle are out of sight, and that your vehicle is locked.

 About This ParkSkaha Bluffs Park provides a variety of recreation opportunities including hiking, rockclimbing and wildlife viewing while also protecting habitat for a variety of species at risk.
 World-class climbing opportunities are found at Skaha Bluffs though it is important to note that climbing is prohibited in the southern area (the section of the park that encompasses Gillies Creek).

 The distinctive terrain features of the bluffs along with the Gillies Creek corridor reflect extremely threatened riparian and grassland plant communities.

 - Rock climbing involves risk and should only be attempted by properly equipped and experienced climbers.
 Access trails may be steep and rocky and may expose users to cliffs or steep drop-offs.
 Use caution.

 - Bring your own drinking water as potable water is not available in the park.

 - Campfires and camping are not permitted.